MediaArea/MediaConch/Narrative.md

 - Export of a standardized PreFormaXML
 - Export PreFormaXML with gzip compression (to reduce the impact of large and highly verbose XML files)
 - Export of the same data within JSON format
-- Other functions bases on PreFormaXML (such as generation of PDF formats or summarization of multiple collections of PreFormaXML) will happen within the "Shell" component
+- Other functions based on PreFormaXML (such as generation of PDF formats or summarization of multiple collections of PreFormaXML) will happen within the "Shell" component

 ### Metadata Fixer